yadvendersingh/stock-trade-engine/README.md

 # Stock Trade Engine

 A simple, multi-threaded stock trading simulation engine that matches buy and sell orders in real-time using a doubly linked list based order book implementation and custom hash table implementation for tickers management.
-This is an implementation of a lock-free mechanism to prevent deadlocks in a race condition by using thread-safe variables.
+This is an implementation of a lock-free mechanism to prevent deadlocks in a race condition by using CAS technique and thread-safe variables.

 ## Features